blndgs/protocol_registry/docs/01_registry.md

  TypeStake ProtocolType = "Stake"
 )

+// ChainConfig chain configuration. type ChainConfig struct {
+    ChainID *big.Int
+    RPCURL  string
+}

 // ProtocolRegistry defines methods for managing and accessing DeFi type ProtocolRegistry interface {
+    // GetChainConfig retrieves the configuration for a specific chain GetChainConfig(chainID *big.Int) (ChainConfig, error)

-    // RegisterProtocol adds a new protocol to the registry.
-    RegisterProtocol(name string, protocol Protocol) error
+    // RegisterProtocol adds a new protocol to the registry for a specific chain RegisterProtocol(chainID *big.Int, address common.Address, protocol Protocol) error

-    // GetProtocol retrieves a protocol by name.
+    // GetProtocol retrieves a protocol by its contract address and chain ID GetProtocol(chainID *big.Int, address common.Address) (Protocol, error)
-    GetProtocol(name string) (Protocol, error)

-    // ListProtocols returns a list of all registered ListProtocols() []string
+    // ListProtocols returns a list of all registered protocols for a specific chain ListProtocols(chainID *big.Int) []Protocol

-    // ListProtocolsByType lists all protocols of a specific type.
+    // ListProtocolsByType lists all protocols of a specific type for a given chain ListProtocolsByType(chainID *big.Int, protocolType ProtocolType) []Protocol }
-    ListProtocolsByType(protocolType ProtocolType) []string
-}
 ```